Photos by Michael Davis, Stadium Journey

 Access 4

 Southern Methodist University is in University Park, just north of downtown Dallas.
 Moody Coliseum is located on the SMU campus and is accessible from I-75 near the George W. Bush Presidential Library.
-The SMU campus doesn’t provide the most ideal parking situation for sporting events, but the campus is accessible by public transportation.
+SMU’s campus doesn’t provide the most ideal parking situation for sporting events, but the campus is accessible via public transportation.

 Once you get to Moody Coliseum there is only one main entrance for the general public.
-After walking thru metal detectors, fans walk into the Nancy and Richard Rogers Lobby.
-The lobby houses the Moody Coliseum ticket office, the Mustangs Pro Shop, and other items, such as free programs.
-The concourse is well lit and there is plenty of signage to help you navigate around Moody Coliseum.
+After walking thru metal detectors, fans walk into the Nancy and Richard Rogers Lobby – this lobby houses the ticket office, the Mustangs Pro Shop, and other items, such as free programs.
+The concourse is well lit and there is plenty of signage to help you navigate around the arena.
 The concourse can become crowded at high-traffic points during the game, such as before the game, at halftime, and after the game.

 Extras 3

 Moody Coliseum offers excitement for college basketball in a football-driven state and provides an atmosphere rivaling other basketball powerhouses.
-The Mustangs were on a streak of five straight record-breaking seasons in terms of attendance, until a slight decline two years ago, but this season (2019-2020), tickets are again sold out.
-With the resurgence of Southern Methodist basketball and the renovations, Moody Coliseum has become the place to “see and be seen.”
-Former President George W. Bush is a constant at SMU basketball games, along with players from the Dallas Mavericks and the Dallas Cowboys.
+Former President George W. Bush is a constant presence at SMU basketball games, along with players from the Dallas Mavericks and the Dallas Cowboys.

 Final Thoughts